futtetennista/mars-rover/README.md

   or allow to express diagonal movements in one move etc.
 * Add more unit tests esp. of th business logic
 * Build and run code in a dockerised environment
-* Support more than 2 robots as inputs
 * Support larger grids
 * Expose an API
 * Handle some parsing errors more gracefully e.g. `"not enough input"` error